310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru %}
-True~ Hehe, this really is lotsa fun~!
+True~ Heheh, this really is lotsa fun~!
 Talking about the performance and practicing together is true happiness!

 We haven’t been able to meet each other, right?
 It made me feel so lonely!
 But hopefully, we’ll have a great time together at the event!